ligato/docs/docs/intro/framework.md

 Each (northbound) VPP API is implemented by a VPP agent plugin.
 Northbound (NB) API calls and operations are translated into southbound (SB) low level VPP Binary API calls.
 Northbound APIs are defined using protobufs.
 GoVPP is used to interact with VPP in the southbound direction.

+---

-### KVScheduler
+### KV Scheduler

 The runtime configuration state of a CNF must accurately reflect the desired network function.
 In just about all cases, this involves programming multiple configuration items such as an interface and a route.

 Moreover, one configuration item could be dependent on the successful configuration of another item.
 Example: a route cannot be configured without an interface, therefore we say the interface is a dependency configuration item of the route.

 CNF configuration dependency constraints can pose unique challenges: